kamillionlabs/hateoflux-documentation/index.md

 * **Plug and Play with Jackson**: hateoflux relies solely on Jackson's default mechanisms for JSON processing.
 There is no need to register additional modules or define specific beans, making the setup process hassle-free.

 * **No Additional Configuration Required**: Once the dependency is added, hateoflux automatically integrates with your Spring WebFlux application.
 You don't need to adapt your existing codebase or configurations to accommodate hateoflux.

+# How Do I Get Started with hateoflux?

+Getting started with hateoflux is straightforward, allowing you to seamlessly integrate hypermedia-driven features into your Spring WebFlux project without extensive configuration or boilerplate code.

+## Core Components

+hateoflux provides two primary wrappers to manage your resources effectively:

+* **`HalResourceWrapper`**: Wraps individual resources, adding essential hypermedia links and optional embedded secondary resources.
+* **`HalListWrapper`**: Wraps collections of resources, handling pagination metadata and navigation links automatically.

+These wrappers ensure that your domain models remain clean and focused, while hateoflux manages the hypermedia aspects.

+## Assemblers

+To simplify the creation of these wrappers, hateoflux offers assembler interfaces with default implementations.
+These assemblers handle the repetitive tasks of wrapping resources and adding links, allowing you to concentrate on defining the specific links and embedded resources relevant to your application.

+## Additional Resources

+For practical guidance and detailed examples, visit the [cookbook](./docs/cookbook.html), which showcases multiple use cases and scenarios.
+To gain a deeper understanding of hateoflux's foundational concepts, including representation models, link building, and assemblers, explore the [core concepts](./docs/core-concepts/core-concepts.html) section.

+By leveraging these components and resources, you can efficiently build robust, hypermedia-driven APIs with hateoflux in your reactive Spring applications.